-- 49. (1) If a member of University staff believes that an individual who is not a member of University staff or a member of Congregation or a student who has the use of or access to any land or building of the University, or of any facilities or services provided by or on behalf of the University has caused or is likely or threatens to cause damage to property or inconvenience or distress to other users, that member of University staff may make a complaint under the provisions of this section. - (2) Where the decision-maker (as defined in sub-section (4) below) considers that the conduct of the individual concerned means that there is a significant and imminent risk of damage to property or distress or inconvenience to other users he or she may ban the individual concerned from the use of or access to the land, building, facilities or services for up to 42 days pending proceedings under this section. - (3) The use of or access to University land, buildings, facilities or services by an individual who is not a member of University staff, or a member of Congregation or a student is granted as a privilege. - (4) The complaint shall be made to a decision maker who shall be: - (a) the relevant Head of Department, or equivalent; or - (b) the Registrar where (a) does not apply. - (5) The decision-maker shall consider the complaint expeditiously and may appoint another suitably qualified person to act in his or her place. - (6) The decision-maker shall determine the procedure to be adopted and shall have the power to impose sanctions including, but not limited to, a temporary or permanent ban from the use of or access to the land, building, facilities or services in question. - (7) If the member of University staff making the complaint is the decision-maker, the functions assigned to the decision-maker under sub-sections (2), (4), (5) and (6) shall be performed by the Vice-Chancellor.
+49. (1) If a member of University staff believes that an individual who is not a member of University staff or a member of Congregation or a student who has the use of or access to any land or building of the University, or of any facilities or services provided by or on behalf of the University has caused or is likely or threatens to cause damage to property or inconvenience or distress to other users, that member of University staff may make a complaint under the provisions of this section.

+(2) Where the decision-maker (as defined in sub-section (4) below) considers that the conduct of the individual concerned means that there is a significant and imminent risk of damage to property or distress or inconvenience to other users he or she may ban the individual concerned from the use of or access to the land, building, facilities or services for up to 42 days pending proceedings under this section.

+(3) The use of or access to University land, buildings, facilities or services by an individual who is not a member of University staff, or a member of Congregation or a student is granted as a privilege.

+- (4) The complaint shall be made to a decision maker who shall be: - (a) the relevant Head of Department, or equivalent; or

-&lt;sup>1 "student" for the purposes of this section means either (a) a student member or (b) another individual to whom the Code of Discipline applies under the terms of a contract of study with the University.
+&lt;sup>4 "student" for the purposes of this section means either (a) a student member or (b) another individual to whom the Code of Discipline applies under the terms of a contract of study with the University.